peterdikant/xair-remote/README.md

 Pressing `LB` configures the channel strips to control the output levels on the 6 AUX ports, the level of the USB return, and the main LR output level.
-The reset level is -20db for outputs and 0db for the USB return. -20db is used as it is about 6db lower than max level for somehting assuming consumer audio line level rather than pro audio line levels and thus is generally safe no matter what sort of amp or speakers you might be driving.
+The reset level is -20db for outputs and 0db for the USB return. -20db is used as it is about 6db lower than max level for something assuming consumer audio line level rather than pro audio line levels and thus is generally safe no matter what sort of amp or speakers you might be driving.